j1sk1ss/pcConomy.PC/README.md

 | /full_info          | Get all info of plugin               |

 ----------------------------------------
-## How can i rent AFK trader and sell resources?
+## How to rent AFK trader and sell resources?

 After buying a trader in player`s town (or using ur own trader in ur own town) u can put up for sale any resource what u want and set a price what u want, but remember that a price will have a surcharge in the form of VAT and the city's proxy.